kwabenasapong/openpldoc/manual/source/installation.rst

 Fedora (GNOME)
 ^^^^^^^^^^^^^^

-Installing with Fedora we will use the default Add/Remove Programs available from :menuselection:`System --> Administration --> Add/Remove Programs` in Fedora 14 and below or in :menuselection:`Applications --> System Tools --> Add/Remove Programs`
+Installing with Fedora you will use the default Add/Remove Programs available from :menuselection:`System --> Administration --> Add/Remove Programs` in Fedora 14 and below or in :menuselection:`Applications --> System Tools --> Add/Remove Programs`